One thing we hear from enterprise IT sales reps is, “If we didn’t help write the RFP, they’re NOT buying from us. It’s a waste of my time.”

 - Ensure your documentation is up to date.
 Develop a regular review cadence with your team to ensure your information security program is current.

-Own and Dominate the Process
+Dominate the RFP Process by Owning It

 You don’t need to take a passive or defensive role in your customer’s due diligence process.
 Better preparation and active engagement will help you win more deals.